A Weak Consensus Algorithm and Its Application to High-Performance Blockchain: Use Cases of Our Consensus

 \section{Use Cases of Our Consensus}

 \textbf{Certificate System.} Issuing and verifying certificates are slow and complicated, since errors and fraud threaten their usability.
 A blockchain-based certificate system usually uploads the certificate metadata to the blockchain to achieve reliable management.
 However, current systems such as Bitcoin suffer from extremely low performance, making the certificate confirmed slowly.
 This greatly limits the wide adoption of classic blockchain systems.
-We observe that the key idea of a certificate system is to store the certificates transparently instead of to sort their orders.
+We observed that the key idea behind a certificate system is to store certificates transparently rather than to sort their orders.
 Thus, our system can perfectly meet the requirements: (i) the transaction data on the chain proves the existence of uploaded certificates; (ii) the high-performance system without linear ordered sequence makes it applicable to the large-scale certificates scenarios.

 \textbf{Log System.} Blockchain technology provides a new approach for the log system since it provides a publicly accessible bulletin board.
 Recording the logs that are generated by the software onto a distributed storage system greatly improves security.
 The irreversibility of the blockchain system guarantees the uploaded logs cannot be easily falsified.
 However, the low performance of current blockchain systems significantly retards the procedures (upload/store/download/change) of logs.
-This impedes their applications to the business scenarios.
+This impedes their applications to business scenarios.
 Our weak consensus benefits current approaches with the ability to prove the existence as well as high performance of processing, enabling blockchain-based log systems practical.